 Good posture will save your back when playing.

 I have heard numerous reports over the years of professional classical guitarists having a multitude of back issues after a long and prestigious career.
 All of these stemmed from long hours of sitting slightly twisted with a foot upon a footstool.
 I myself have experienced the occasional issue with my back after hours of practice.
-Thankfully, there are creative designers out there that have engineered devices to save our backs long-term.
+Thankfully, there are creative designers out there who have engineered devices to save our backs long-term.
 I guess you could say, “They got our backs!”

 Okay, I’m sorry… so very, very, sorry for that pun.